How to publish a dataset

 Select one or more scientific keywords to properly identify the relevant topic(s) of research.
 Start typing a term and then select the appropriate keywords from the dropdown list that appears.
 Multiple keywords can be applied.

 Keywords are selected from a controlled vocabulary curated by GCMD.
-Thus, only terms from the dropdown list can be applied.
+Only terms from the dropdown list can be applied.
 The GCMD Keyword Viewer can be helpful when looking for the appropriate keywords.

 Geographical coverage

-Use the drawing tools in the map window to outline the area(s) from which your data have been collected.
-Select the appropriate tool on the left to draw lines, polygons, squares or point markers.
+Use the drawing tools in the map window to roughly outline the area(s) from which your data have been collected.
+Select the suitable map projection/region by tab, then pick the appropriate tool on the left to draw lines, polygons, squares or point markers.
 Double-click to end a line or close a polygon.
 Multiple areas can be added if necessary.
 Pan or zoom in/out as appropriate.

-The controls on the upper right can be used to switch map projections.
+Use the map window tabs to switch map projections if needed.
 Mercator and north/south polar stereographic are available.

 Time frames